Cray-HPE/docs-csm/operations/encryption/Overview.md

     }
     ```

-From this example we can see that the `current` key and `goal` keys are in agreement.
-This indicates all secret data in etcd is now encrypted with this key providers name.
+    The output shows that the `current` key and `goal` keys are in agreement.
+This indicates that all secret data in `etcd`
+    is now encrypted with this key provider's name.

-## Forcing Encryption
+## Forcing encryption

-If for any reason you wish to force a rewrite of secret data, you may do so by overwriting the annotation used by `cray-k8s-encryption`
+If necessary, a forced rewrite of secret data can be done by overwriting the annotation used by `cray-k8s-encryption`.

 * (`ncn-mw#`) Force a rewrite of existing data: